Juan Gonzalez (artist): 1980s - 1990s

 Throughout the rest of his career, González would continue to see his profile rise as he participated in several traveling solo and group exhibitions, win prestigious awards, and have his works added to the permanent collection of renown institutions such as the Metropolitan Museum of Art.
 In the early 1980s he further exhibited internationally in Colombia (1981) and Japan (1983) and was appointed to serve as a panelist on the New York State Council on the Arts.
 The 1980s and '90s would also see González win the National Endowment for the Arts three times (1980, 1985, 1991).
 He also maintained significant ties to the emerging South Florida art market and continued to exhibit there while residing in New York.
 In 1982 González would participate in a joint exhibition with Baruj Salinas.
 The show was noteworthy due to both artists being by that point firmly established Cuban art figures as well as sharing a common background in Miami as the springboard for their later success.
 Held in Miami-Dade College, the exhibition was noted by critics for the jarring contrasts in their styles as González work showcased his hyperrealist detailing while Salinas' work displayed his signature Abstract Expressionist-influenced style.

 González also remained connected with his ex-wife, Josefina Camacho, her second husband Marcos Pinedo, and Marta Permuy who had each become major fine art collectors and dealers in the region.
 The Pinedos would often represent González in South Florida and through them he participated in the landmark 1983 "Miami Generation" exhibition which gave that group of Cuban artists their name and helped solidify the region's growing status in international fine art.
 González would become one of the Miami Generation's most recognizable figures.
-In the mid-1980s, González exhibited in the Smithsonian Institute (1985–87) and won three consecutive New York Foundation for the Arts grants (1984–87).
+In the mid-1980s, González exhibited in the Smithsonian Institution (1985–87) and won three consecutive New York Foundation for the Arts grants (1984–87).
 Later in the decade he exhibited in the Pratt Institute (1988–89) and designed elaborate sets in New York for two productions of plays by famed Spanish poet and playwright Federico Garcia Lorca, "Blood Wedding" (1988) and "As Soon as Five Years Pass" (1991).
 Through the 1980s and 1990s González taught and lectured at the New York School of Visual Arts, a post he held for nearly twenty years.
 In the 1990s he exhibited in Ecuador (1991), again in Japan (1991–92), Italy (1993), as well as several universities and museums, including the Museum of Contemporary Art, Chicago (1991–92).